-Mr. Grabber, the keeper of the monkeys cage, has a new scheme which on the face of it seems to be in a good cause.
-When Theo digs deeper, he finds that Mr. Grabber and his girlfriend are up to their usual criminal tricks.
+Mr Grabber, the keeper of the monkeys cage, has a new scheme which on the face of it seems to be for a good cause.
+When Theo digs deeper, he finds that Mr Grabber and his girlfriend are up to their usual criminal tricks.

 “Which of you hairy gang would like some banana ice cream?” he called out.

 “Oooh, ah ah aha!” replied the nearest half-a-dozen monkeys who had heard him.